surya-selvakumar/RelationExtraction-CNN/README.md

 ### Model Frame Source: https://github.com/YoumiMa/TablERT-CNN/

-The data files given in this repository containes RAW files without tag elements.
-Execute the preprocessing script to get the processed files or download them from the link given under the folder
+Execute the preprocessing script to get the processed data files or download them along with the trained model files from the link given under the folder

 ## Processing FIRE Data
 ```